ghacks Technology News

 Last Pass Pocket, Access Last Pass Passwords Offline

-Last Pass is my password manager of choice.
-The program is available for Firefox, Google Chrome and Microsoft’s Internet Explorer.
-The browser add-on is actually more than just a password manager.
-It comes with many advanced features, like secure password generation, automatic log ins in websites and services, note taking or form filling.
+The browser add-on offers more than just password management though which is probably one of the reasons why it is so popular.
+It comes with many advanced features, like secure password generation, automatic log ins on websites and services, note taking or form filling.

-Last Pass Pocket is a tool from the developer’s of Last Pass that offers desktop access to all information stored at the Last Pass servers, including log in information but also generated passwords, search results and secure notes.
+Last Pass Pocket is a tool from the developer's of Last Pass that offers desktop access to all information stored on the Last Pass servers, including log in information but also generated passwords, search results and secure notes.

 For that, the application displays a prompt where the master login needs to be entered.
 The passwords and other information are downloaded to the local system from where they can be accessed as long as the application stays open.